Modern Slavery and Human Trafficking Statement

 Gregory Distribution is a long established, family-owned transport company which operates across a broad range of transport types.
 Its current turnover is in the region of £170 million and it employs around 2,000 people across 30 sites and operates over 700 vehicles.
 It services a diverse range of customers across many market sectors.
 The group companies consist of Gregory Distribution Ltd, ARR Craib Transport Ltd and Hayton Coulthard Transport Ltd (50:50 JV).
 This statement is made on behalf of the whole group.

 Our supply chain features various suppliers covering all aspects of the service we provide including, for example, suppliers of agency staff, vehicle components/consumables, facilities maintenance and utilities.
 Respecting human rights of those involved in our supply chain is ultimately our suppliers’ responsibility.
 However, as customers, we play an active role in supplier development and when contracting with suppliers we clearly communicate our expectations.

 Our commitment to preventing Modern Slavery and Human Trafficking

 We are committed to ensure that no forms of modern slavery or human trafficking occur in any part of our business or supply chains.

 We undertake all reasonable and practical steps to ensure that our standards are implemented and that local legislation and regulations are being complied with, both throughout our business, and within our direct supply chain.

-The Group has a range of policies, procedures, and contractual requirements in place which already contribute towards the prevention of slavery and human trafficking within our organisations or supply chains.
-These include but are not limited to:
+The Group has a range of policies, procedures, and contractual requirements in place which underpins the prevention of slavery and human trafficking within our organisations or supply chains.
+These include but are not limited to

-- Ensure all new employees receive a briefing about the company’s approach to Modern Slavery during induction
+- Ensure all new employees receive a briefing about the company’s approach and expectations to Modern Slavery during induction;

 Enforcing our Values